pivotal-cf/kiln/README.md

 into the built tile output.
 This should result in a much smaller file that should upload much more quickly to OpsManager.

-##### `--embed`
+##### `--version`

-The `--embed` flag is for embedding any extra files or directories into the tile.
-There are very few reasons a tile developer should want to do this, but if you do, you can include these extra files here.
-The flag can be specified multiple times to embed multiple files or directories.
+The `--version` flag takes the version number you want your tile to become.
+This version number will show up in the OpsManager UI and will be the version that your tile "provides" under the `provides_product_versions` metadata key.